 For over a decade, I've had the privilege of supporting clients in navigating thresholds and crossroads with authenticity, self-trust and vitality.
 My therapeutic work weaves together Western psychological theory with Eastern traditions of spirituality, infusing sessions with practices to assist you in developing self compassion, mindfulness, emotional intelligence and body awareness.

 With the ultimate goal of facilitating a return to balance and alignment, I partner with you to pattern new, healthier ways of moving through the world and being in relationship with self and others.

 Additionally, I co-founded the SF based holistic group practice HAVN Collective, a wellness community for the curious and courageous.

-Specialties include anxiety, women in transitional life phases, men experiencing intimacy/relational issues, new and expectant parents, co-dependent relationships and alcoholic family systems.
+Specialties include anxiety and burnout, transitional life phases, rites of passage, pre/post-natal support, feeling at home in your body and alcoholic family systems.
 I also love working with other therapists and those in school/training to become therapists.
-Individuals and couples of all ages, ethnicities, cultural backgrounds and sexual/gender identities are welcomed.
+Adult individuals of all ethnicities, cultural backgrounds and sexual/gender identities are welcomed.

 M.A. in Counseling Psychology